 If you are just visiting, we think you will find our County a fantastic place to live or locate a business.
-We believe our vision statement truly reflects our County, “A global community where families thrive and businesses prosper.”
+We believe our vision statement truly reflects our County, “A welcoming community - Embracing its rural character - Focusing on its prosperous future”

 If you are one of the County’s residents, you already know our County is a great place to live, work, and raise a family.

 When established in 1703, Prince George County encompassed an area from where the Appomattox River joins the James River, south and west to the North Carolina line, and to the foothills of the Blue Ridge Mountains.
 Today this area is divided into 17 counties and 4 cities.
 Our County is rich in history from the first days of Captain John Smith’s exploration of the new world through the Civil War.
 President Lincoln spent two weeks in Prince George County just before the fall of Petersburg and Richmond as the Civil War was ending.